tazama-lf/relay-service/README.md

 The execute function processes incoming messages by:

-- Handling both JSON and Protobuf message formats based on `JSON_PAYLOAD` configuration
+- Handling both JSON and Protobuf message formats based on `OUTPUT_TO_JSON` configuration
 - Creating APM transactions for performance monitoring
 - Converting messages to appropriate format (JSON string or Protobuf buffer)